wp-plugins/disqus-conditional-load/readme.txt

 == Changelog ==

+= 9.0.7 =
+* Moved jQuery code to footer for performance

 = 9.0.6 =
 * Fixed a bug ( Not going directly to a particular comments if link contains #comments )